IN LOVING MEMORY OF

 Obituary

-He survived by his wife, Debra; son, Sam Featherston(Kandi); brother, Earl William(Edith); four sisters, Pat Warren, June Baca, Teresa O’Brien, and Peggy Cochrane(Bill); and sisters-in-law, Carol Featherston and Sabine Featherston; In-laws, Fred Schneider(Theresa); brother-in-law, Bob Schneider(Debra); as well as numerous nieces nephews.
+He is survived by his wife, Debra; son, Sam Featherston (Kandi); brother, Earl William (Edith); four sisters, Pat Warren, June Baca, Teresa O'Brien, and Peggy Cochrane (Bill); sisters-in-law, Carol Featherston and Sabine Featherston; in-laws, Fred Schneider (Theresa) and Bob Schneider (Debra); as well as numerous nieces and nephews.

 To send flowers or plant a memorial tree in memory, please visit our flower store.